-Multi-task learning shares the same philosophy as our multi-layer map inference, aiming to improve the performance of multiple related learning tasks by leveraging useful information among them~\cite{ruder2017overview}.
-Theoretically, MTL models lead to a preference for hypotheses that explain multiple tasks, thus leading to reduced overfitting and improved generalization capabilities.
-While MTL emerged long before the advent of deep learning~\cite{caruana1997multitask}, it has received more attention recently due to more promising advantages in combination with deep learning, e.g., improved data/memory efficiency and learning/inference speed.
+MTL shares the same philosophy as our multilayer map inference, aiming to improve the performance of multiple related learning tasks by leveraging useful information among them~\cite{ruder2017overview}.
+Theoretically, MTL models induce a preference for hypotheses that explain multiple tasks, thus leading to reduced overfitting and improved generalization capabilities.
+Although MTL emerged long before the advent of deep learning~\cite{caruana1997multitask}, it has received more attention recently due to more promising advantages in combination with deep learning, e.g., improved data/memory efficiency and learning/inference speed.

-In the deep learning era, MTL equates to designing networks capable of learning shared representations from multi-task signals~\cite{vandenhende2020multi}.
-Particularly, three main problems have been researched in this field: network architectures, optimization strategies, and task relationships~\cite{vandenhende2020multi, crawshaw2020multi}.
-For architectures, the key questions to answer are \emph{what to share} and \emph{how to share} parameters between tasks.
-The existing MTL methods are often categorized into \emph{hard} and \emph{soft parameter sharing}~\cite{ruder2017overview}.
-Hard parameter sharing networks share exactly the same model weights in shared layers~\cite{teichmann2018multinet}, while in soft parameter sharing methods, tasks have separate weights but interact with each other through regularization~\cite{yang2016trace}, cross-talk~\cite{misra2016cross, gao2019nddr} or attention mechanism in more recent works~\cite{liu2019end, maninis2019attentive}.
-A new taxonomy of MTL architectures is also proposed in~\cite{vandenhende2020multi}, which groups them into \emph{encoder-focused} and \emph{decoder-focused} based on where the task interactions take place.
+In the deep learning era, MTL equates to designing Deep Neural Networks (DNNs) capable of learning shared representations from multitask signals~\cite{vandenhende2020multi}.
+Particularly, three problems have been mainly studied in this field: network architectures, optimization strategies, and task relationships~\cite{vandenhende2020multi, crawshaw2020multi}.
+For architectures, the key questions to answer are \emph{what to share} and \emph{how to share} parameters among tasks.
+Existing MTL methods are often categorized into \emph{hard} and \emph{soft parameter sharing} networks~\cite{ruder2017overview}.
+Hard parameter sharing networks share the exactly same model weights in shared layers~\cite{teichmann2018multinet}, while in soft parameter sharing networks, tasks have separate weights but interact with each other through regularization~\cite{yang2016trace}, cross-talk~\cite{misra2016cross, gao2019nddr}, or attention~\cite{liu2019end, maninis2019attentive} in recent works.
+A new taxonomy of MTL architectures is proposed in~\cite{vandenhende2020multi}, grouping them into \emph{encoder-focused} and \emph{decoder-focused} networks based on where the task interactions take place.
 It is noteworthy that MTL network architecture can also be learned automatically and dynamically from data instead of being manually designed and fixed~\cite{lu2017fully, rosenbaum2017routing}.